bnosac/pattern.nlp/README.md

 ## Installation

-First install Python version 2.5+ (not version 3) and the pattern package (https://github.com/clips/pattern).
+First install Python version 2.5+ (not version 3) and the pattern package (https://github.com/clips/pattern), e.g. `pip install pattern`.
 Mark that the pattern package is released under the BSD license.

 ```
 pip install pattern